 Following on from the last point, if you oversell yourself in the living room, you may very well attract your guest into the bedroom, only to ﬁnd that they leave at the sight of the real thing.

 Partners drive trafﬁc to your business, often to a landing page.
 Using a co-branded landing page can enhance the ad message momentum and improve your conversion rate.

-To clarify, what this does is provide the customer with the conﬁdence that their intended goal is being maintained.
+This provides the customer with the conﬁdence that their intended goal is being maintained.

-For example, if an affiliate is be offering a discount coupon (something they have arranged with you so that they can attract customers based on this special deal), the customer needs to know that when they click from the initiating site over to your landing page, the offer hasn’t been “digitally disregarded”.
+For example, if an affiliate is offering a discount coupon (something they have arranged with you so that they can attract customers based on this special deal), the customer needs to know that when they click from the initiating site over to your landing page, the offer hasn’t been “digitally disregarded.”